How payers and providers can leverage RWE: Q&A with Bill Guptail, SVP of Value-Based Care, Aetion

-William brings over 20 years of health care experience to Aetion.
+Bill brings over 20 years of health care experience to Aetion.
 He’s held both payer- and provider-focused roles, often in positions that serve complex populations.
 He’s led managed care plans and oversaw programs that aim to increase treatment access and affordability for patients, in hopes of creating an improved health care experience for those who struggle to get the care they need, when they need it.
-Most recently, William served as the Chief Operations Officer at Genoa Healthcare, where he ran specialized behavioral health pharmacies.
+Most recently, Bill served as the Chief Operations Officer at Genoa Healthcare, where he ran specialized behavioral health pharmacies.

 Responses have been edited for clarity and length.

 Q: How are payers using RWE today?
 How about providers?

 A: Payers are in various stages of understanding and adopting RWE within their clinical strategies and capabilities.
 Leveraging RWE to further understand which clinical interventions can drive improved outcomes for patients, while at the same time reducing total cost of care, will continue to gain traction as the use of RWE in safety and utilization management decisions expands.

 I see a significant opportunity for providers participating in risk sharing arrangements to further leverage RWE in similar ways, especially in their ability to negotiate payment models that are tied to patient-centered outcomes within value-based agreements.

 Q: How do you expect RWE to impact collaborations with payers going forward?